 My PhD focussed on Star Trek fans and American culture and my research interests have rested mainly in the areas of science fiction, popular culture, American film and television and fandom.
 As I have continued to publish on fans and fan practices my research has turned to examine the cultural and creative links between audiences and the media entertainment industries; particularly the affective and nostalgic relationships fans create with media texts through production, preservation and place.

-Reader in Popular Media Cultures, University of Portsmouth
+Professor of Media Cultures, University of Portsmouth

 University of Nottingham, PhD American Studies